bonsai-team/matam/README.md

 `conda install matam`

-All the commandes used in this README will be available in your PATH.
+All the commands used in this README will be available in your PATH.

 ## <a id="matam-in-docker"></a>MATAM in Docker

 [![Docker Build Status](https://img.shields.io/docker/build/bonsaiteam/matam.svg)](https://hub.docker.com/r/bonsaiteam/matam/)

-To retrieve the docker image, run the following commande:
+To retrieve the docker image, run the following command:

 `docker pull bonsaiteam/matam`

-Then all the commandes used in this README will be available as:
+Then all the commands used in this README will be available as:

 `docker run -v host_directory:/workdir bonsaiteam/matam CMD`